 Lexington can also be an ideal base from which to explore some of Kentucky's other Civil War sites.

-By Teresa Day, a freelance writer based in Georgetown, KY.
+By Teresa Day, a freelance writer based in Lexington, KY.